-- 1. The Blythe Solar project will use hazardous materials during construction and operation. - 2.
-No acutely toxic hazardous materials will be used on site during construction. - 3.
+1. The Blythe Solar Project will use hazardous materials during construction and operation.

+- 2. No acutely toxic hazardous materials will be used on site during construction. - 3.
 The major public health and safety danger associated with the project from hazardous materials use is fire and explosion from natural gas, or fire from Therminol VP-1 heat transfer fluid. - 4.
 The risk of fire and explosion from natural gas, or HTF will be reduced to insignificant levels through adherence to applicable codes and the implementation of effective safety management practices. - 5.
 Based on experience through recent seismic events, tank failures during earthquakes are not probable and do not represent a significant risk to the public. - 6.
 Potential impacts from the other hazardous substances used on-site are not significant since quantities will be limited and appropriate storage will be maintained in accordance with applicable law. - 7.
-The hazardous materials transportation associated with the Blythe Solar project would not significantly increase the cumulative risks associated with regional hazardous materials transportation. - 8.
-The risk of significant cumulative impacts originating from simultaneous releases of hazardous materials from the Blythe Solar project and nearby facilities is remote and presents no significant risk to the public. - 9.
-The record contains an examination of several alternatives to the proposed project, none of which are preferable to the Blythe Solar project in terms of hazardous materials management. - 10.
-Local emergency responders are adequately equipped and trained to deal with hazardous materials accidents at the Blythe Solar project. - 11.
+The hazardous materials transportation associated with the Blythe Solar Project would not significantly increase the cumulative risks associated with regional hazardous materials transportation. - 8.
+The risk of significant cumulative impacts originating from simultaneous releases of hazardous materials from the Blythe Solar Project and nearby facilities is remote and presents no significant risk to the public. - 9.
+The record contains an examination of several alternatives to the proposed project, none of which are preferable to the Blythe Solar Project in terms of hazardous materials management. - 10.
+Local emergency responders are adequately equipped and trained to deal with hazardous materials accidents at the Blythe Solar Project. - 11.
 Implementation of the mitigation measures described in the evidence and contained in the Conditions of Certification, below, ensures that the project will not cause significant impacts to public health and safety as the result of handling, use, storage, or transportation of hazardous materials. - 12.
-With implementation of the Conditions of Certification, below, the Blythe Solar project will comply with all applicable laws, ordinances, regulations, and
+With implementation of the Conditions of Certification, below, the Blythe Solar Project will comply with all applicable laws, ordinances, regulations, and standards related to hazardous materials management as identified in the evidentiary record and in the pertinent portion of Appendix A of this Decision.

-- 1. The Commission concludes, therefore, that the storage, use, handling, and transportation of hazardous materials associated with the Blythe Solar project will not result in any significant direct or cumulative adverse public health and safety impacts. - 2.
-We conclude that with implementation of the Conditions of Certification below, construction and operation of the Blythe Solar project would be in compliance with all applicable laws, ordinances, regulations, and standards (LORS) regarding long-term and short-term project impacts in the area of hazardous materials management.
+- 1. The Commission concludes, therefore, that the storage, use, handling, and transportation of hazardous materials associated with the Blythe Solar Project will not result in any significant direct or cumulative adverse public health and safety impacts. - 2.
+We conclude that with implementation of the Conditions of Certification below, construction and operation of the Blythe Solar Project would be in compliance with all applicable laws, ordinances, regulations, and standards (LORS) regarding long-term and short-term project impacts in the area of hazardous materials management.